hernantz/blog/content/if-considered-harmful.md

     #######
 ```

-This patern greatly improves the maintenability and expresability of the
+This pattern greatly improves the maintainability and expressivity of the
 program.
 Not only we have less (seemingly superfluous) lines cluttering up your
 function body, but these decorators are reusable/composable functions.